Find out how the UK, USA, UAE, KSA, EU, Australia, & India are responding to “code red” climate alert.

 The 2015 Paris Agreement has the overall aim of limiting the global temperature increase this century to within 2 degrees Celsius above pre-industrial levels while pursuing means to limit the rise to 1.5 degrees.
 In response, governments introduced construction industry-focused strategies, setting out their commitments to a carbon-neutral future.

-From the UK and the USA to the European Union and the United Arab Emirates, we look at these policies and what they mean for the construction industry.
+From the UK and the USA to the United Arab Emirates, Kingdom of Saudi Arabia, and the European Union, we look at these policies and what they mean for the construction industry.

 UK Aims for Net Zero